 To determine different de-icing scenarios to allow early warning of (socio-) ecological breakpoints and regime shifts and provide scientific and social science advice for sustainable ecosystem-based management of coastal regions in the high-Arctic.

 ACCES comprises a strong pan-Arctic and multidisciplinary team from Norway, Poland, Canada, US and Denmark.
 It will synthesise existing environmental and biodiversity data and generate new knowledge from sites spanning over a wide geographical scale from the Pacific to the Atlantic Arctic.
 The project’s main objectives are to:

 • Determine to what extent changes in hydrography, nutrient dynamics, underwater light and sediment load impact primary producers’ biodiversity, distribution and bloom phenology;

 • Identify consequences of sea ice decline on nearshore metazoan biodiversity, distribution and trophic structure;

 • Start dialog with relevant stakeholders to document and analyse their develop- ment strategies and knowledge-needs in light of different de-icing scenarios.

 ACCES plans for close engagement with the Arctic Council as they are developing monitoring and management plans for the region and would be primary users of the projects’ outcomes.
-To build scenarios useful for decision-making, it is plan- ned to involve local, regional and pan-Arctic knowledge alliances during the pro- ject and invite them to a larger stakeholder workshop in autumn 2019.
-Towards the end of the project a combined stakeholder and research session will be organized on the topic ‘Sustainable Arctic Coasts’ during the annual, international ‘Arctic Frontiers’ conference in Tromsø, Norway.
+To build scenarios useful for decision-making, it is plan- ned to involve local, regional and pan-Arctic knowledge alliances during the project and invite them to a larger stakeholder workshop in autumn 2019.
+Towards the end of the project a combined stakeholder and research session will be organised on the topic ‘Sustainable Arctic Coasts’ during the annual, international ‘Arctic Frontiers’ conference in Tromsø, Norway.